rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/host_server/index.md

 {{< image src="Host_Server.svg" title="Host_Server">}}

-On top of the base operating system, the [rollyourown.xyz](https://rollyourown.xyz) [automated host server setup script](#automated-host-server-setup) configures the server, installs basic packages and installs two key components for enabling a rollyourown project deployment:
+On top of the base operating system, the rollyourown [automated host server setup script](#automated-host-server-setup) configures the server, installs basic packages and installs two key components for enabling a rollyourown project deployment:

 - [Consul](https://www.consul.io/) is installed to support service discovery and dynamic configuration of project components
 - [LXD](https://linuxcontainers.org/lxd/) is installed as container management system to launch and manage project components